What are Bounds and Radius searches?

 For example, this is a search result for the zip code "90210":

-As you can see, there is a distance displayed, which is the distance this listing is from the center of the location "90210"
+This is the distance this listing is from the center of the location "90210"

 However, if you choose to use a bounds search for zip codes and cities, there will be no distance information returned ("2.1 mi away" for example), because there is no point to calculate this from - it is simply returning the results inside of the bounds of the searched area.